 Choosing the best crops for raft systems

 So you’re starting a farm.
 You’ve got a basic business plan, a mentor to help you, and a growing facility.
-You’re not entirely sure what crops to plant in your raft system (deep water cultivation system), but you’ve got some ideas.
+You’re not entirely sure what crops to plant in your raft system (deep water culture system), but you’ve got some ideas.

 To help you make those decisions, we’ve put together a recommended list of crops for your raft system.

 Before you choose, remember that crop choice depends not only on climate, technique, and facilities but on your local market.
 If you don’t have demand for your produce, you won’t make money.
 Period.
 Do market research before choosing crops!

 Once you have market research done, you can consider other factors.

 We’ve grown dozens of crop types and had our share of failure.
 We’ve put together this guide on deep water culture (DWC) to help you learn from our mistakes, and make the right choice of crops from the get-go.

 For the uninitiated, deep water culture (DWC) or raft systems use a tank with nutrient solution (fertilized either with fish waste or a hydroponic fertilizer).
 A raft floats on top of the water, and plants on the raft dangle their roots into the solution below.
 Plants are supported on the raft with net pots or other tools like Grow Grips.

 Check out our course on Upstart University for more information on managing an aquaponic DWC system.